 - Everyone applying to the ITDP must submit a TOEFL score.
 No waivers or exceptions to be granted.

 - We only accept the Internet based TOEFL (iBT)

-- Official TOEFL scores must be submitted electronically from ETS to the University of Michigan by the application deadline (use institution code 1839, department code Graduate School, option 5 - any other department).
+- Official TOEFL scores must be submitted electronically from ETS and received by the University of Michigan by the application deadline.
 Paper copies of scores will not be accepted.

 - Once you request your TOEFL scores from ETS, it takes approximately 2-3 weeks for those scores to appear in our system.

 - TOEFL scores are valid for two years after the test date.

 - The minimum IBT total score is 94